City Guide for: Echternach, Luxembourg

 Luxembourg City

-Explore the capital city of Luxembourg, a UNESCO World Heritage site.
-Wander through the historic Grund district nestled in the valley, visit the Grand Ducal Palace, and explore the Bock Casemates, a network of underground tunnels.
-Don't miss the panoramic views from the Chemin de la Corniche, often called "the most beautiful balcony in Europe."
-Luxembourg City offers a blend of modern architecture and historical charm.
+Discover the capital city of Luxembourg, a UNESCO World Heritage site.
+Explore the historic Old Town with its charming streets and impressive fortifications.
+Visit the Grand Ducal Palace, the official residence of the Grand Duke, and wander through the Bock Casemates, a network of underground tunnels.
+Enjoy panoramic views from the Chemin de la Corniche, often called "the most beautiful balcony in Europe."

 Travel Time